thisisthedave/tasknotes/docs/features/task-management.md

 - **Time Estimate**: The estimated time required to complete the task, in minutes.
 - **Recurrence**: The pattern for repeating tasks, using the RRule standard.
 - **Time Entries**: An array of recorded work sessions, with start and stop times.
+- **Reminders**: Custom reminders to notify you before or at specific times related to the task.

 You can also add your own custom fields to the YAML frontmatter, and use the **Field Mapping** feature to map them to TaskNotes' internal properties.